eshaz/wasm-audio-decoders/src/ogg-opus-decoder/README.md

   const decoder = new OggOpusDecoder();
   ```

-* Or download the [build](https://github.com/eshaz/wasm-audio-decoders/tree/master/src/ogg-opus-decoder/dist) and include it as a script.
+* Or download the build files [here](https://github.com/eshaz/wasm-audio-decoders/tree/master/src/ogg-opus-decoder/dist) and load `ogg-opus-decoder.min.js` in script tag.
   ```html
   <script src="ogg-opus-decoder.min.js"></script>
   <script>
     const decoder = new window["ogg-opus-decoder"].OggOpusDecoder();
   </script>
   ```
+  * The `ogg-opus-decoder.opus-ml.min.js` build file is loaded at runtime when `options.speechQualityEnhancement` is set to `"lace"` or `"nolace"`.
+You may exclude this file if you don't use this option.

 ## Usage